Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/retryPolicies/RetryPoliciesOverview.md

 |:------------------------------|-------------------------------|-----------------------------|------------------------|-----------------------------|
 | 429/*                         | User specified (Default: 30s) | User specified (Default: 1) | Part of exception body | User specified (Default: 9) |

+## Usage
+- Used internally by other retry policies such as:
+  - `ClientRetryPolicy`
+  - `FaultInjectionRuleProcessorRetryPolicy`
+  - `OpenConnectionAndInitCachesRetryPolicy`
+  - `BulkOperationRetryPolicy`

 # SessionTokenMismatchRetryPolicy

 ## Background